 Further information on the implications for the SSSC of being an OS and NS producer can be found here.

-In addition to the above workforce data publications the SSSC also publish a number of other workforce reports some regular some occasional.
-These include:
+In addition to the above workforce data publications the SSSC also publish a number of other workforce reports and data sets These include:

 Data for other parts of the UK

 Historically, social work and other social services in Scotland have not been joined up with social services in other parts of the UK.
-The footprint and structure of social services differed across all four nations throughout the 20th century and predates devolution in the late 1990s.
+The footprint and structure of social services differed across all four nations throughout the 20th century predating the devolution of the late 1990s.

 If you are looking for data on the other three nations of the UK there are a range of bodies that may be able to help you depending on the nature of your query.
 We do not make much use of data on the rest of the UK so the information below may not be fully up to date.

 a) Skills for Care publish data on adult social services and you can visit their website here: https://www.skillsforcare.org.uk/Home.aspx

 b) We understand that the Department for Education in England publishes annual data on social workers in children’s services.